wavefrontHQ/docs/pages/doc/kubernetes_troubleshoot.md

 ### Step 2: Check for a Missing Metric Collection Target

-1. Open the Kubernetes Troubleshooting dashboard.
+1. Open the Wavefront Collector Metrics dashboard in the Kubernetes integration.
-2. Locate the **Points Collected Per Type** graph and check whether your source is sending metrics.
+2. Find the Data Collection section, go to the **Points Collected Per Type** graph and check whether your source is sending metrics.

    * If your source is not in the top 20, modify the query to remove the top 20 limit or limit your particular missing pod.
    * If your source is missing, the Wavefront collector cannot collect data from your application.
 The source might not be running, or your configuration might be incorrect.
 Check for configuration problems.